kapi1525/NoiseExtension/readme.md

 # ![Logo](https://raw.githubusercontent.com/kapigames/NoiseExtensionResources/master/Icon.png) Noise Object

-Noise object is Clickteam Fusion extension that allows you to use most of [FastNoiseLite](https://github.com/Auburn/FastNoiseLite) library funtionality in Clickteam Fusion and add some fancy noise stuff.
+Noise object is Clickteam Fusion extension that allows you to use most of [FastNoiseLite](https://github.com/Auburn/FastNoiseLite) library funtionality in Clickteam Fusion and adds some other fancy stuff.

 ## Screenshot